-What Is an ER Doctor?
+What Is an Emergency Room Doctor?

 The most life-threatening cases will be a top priority.
 Patients are triaged and seen in an order based on the importance of the medical emergency.
 If you’ve ever experienced a long wait in an urgent care facility or hospital emergency room, chances are your illness or injury wasn’t as serious as others patients that may have been seen before you.